Kushagra164/Passenger-Re-accommodation-for-a-planned-Schedule-Change/README.md

 - `edges-to-txt` Converts resulting QUBO solution into the resulting flight assignment for affected passengers
 - `txt-to-excel` Creates output excel files giving reassigned flights for affected passengers, along with flight solution statistics

+  To run entire code do the following:
+- `make-install` Used to install requirements
 - `make-run` Used to execute the complete workflow in order